High Quality Links purple

 Haro

-If you provide a journalist with information that helps them write their article, they will include a link to your website when it is published.
+If you provide a writer with information that helps them write their article, they may include a link to your website when it is published.
+This means that links from Qwoted responses are relevant and earned.

-Here’s how it works:
+Here’s how it works

-The key to Connectively success
+The key to Qwoted success

-• Be concise - don’t write more than 200 words in your response—and don’t start dropping self-promotional links to your social profiles and contributions.
+• Be concise: Don’t write more than 200 words in your response, and don’t start dropping self-promotional links to your social profiles and contributions.
 The journalist just wants to glean some insight.

-• Use actionable and valuable tips - don’t write generic fluff, but provide quotable points of expertise.
+• Use actionable and valuable tips: Don’t write generic fluff, but provide quotable points of expertise.
 Tell them about the tools and strategies you use.
 Begin your response with actionable advice, then explain what you mean.

 5) Write Guest Posts